merative/acd-containers/src/pages/configeditor/download_openshift.md

     termination: passthrough
   to:
     kind: Service
-    name: ibm-wh-acd-crtg
+    name: merative-acd-crtg
 ```

 2. Create the ACD Configuration Editor route:<br/>
-`oc create -f ibm-wh-acd-acd-ce-macroservice.yaml -n <acd namespace>`
+`oc create -f merative-acd-ce-macroservice.yaml -n <acd namespace>`

 ### Option 2: Identity Provider authentication

 There are multiple Identity Providers for providing an authentication layer for ACD Configuration Editor (Azure Active Directory, Google, IBMId, etc).
 This section will discuss the configuration using [OIDC](https://en.wikipedia.org/wiki/OpenID) with [OpenShift OAuth 2.0 Proxy](https://github.com/openshift/oauth-proxy).

 1. Create a project/namespace for the proxy and set the current namespace to it.
-For the remainder of this document, we will use the example `ibm-wh-acd-ce-oauth`.
+For the remainder of this document, we will use the example `merative-acd-ce-oauth`.
-   - `oc create namespace ibm-wh-acd-ce-oauth`
+   - `oc create namespace merative-acd-ce-oauth`
-   - `oc project ibm-wh-acd-ce-oauth`
+   - `oc project merative-acd-ce-oauth`

-2. Download the yaml below and save it as `ibm-wh-acd-ce-oauth.yaml`
+2. Download the yaml below and save it as `merative-acd-ce-oauth.yaml`

 ```
 kind: List